sheophe/cactusdb/README.md

 Users connect to CactusDB using WebSockets, HTTP or gRPC interfaces.
 WebSockets interface provides pub-sub functionatity, while HTTP and gRPC interfaces are built on a more classical set-get paradigm.
 Because of this interface flexibility CactusDB can be configured to function purely as a message pub-sub system (user can configure database to store all the data in RAM instead of disk), or as a reliable brokerless message queue (if database is configured to persist on disk), or as a full-fledged key-value database (with HTTP interface for GET and PUT operations).

+## Status
+This project is currently in the earliest stages of development and does not actually work.
+This status message will be updated regularely until the first release.
+Afterwards, release changes will be described in changelogs.

 ## Acknowledgements

 * Thanks [TiKV](https://github.com/tikv/tikv) for inspiring a large portion of the database-related code (transactions, caching, snapshots, etc)